Crowned eagle

-Due to their ecological similarities, the crowned eagle is considered to be the African counterpart of the harpy eagle (Harpia harpyja).
+Due to their ecological and behavioral similarities, the crowned eagle is considered to be the African counterpart of the Central and South American harpy eagle (Harpia harpyja).
 Thanks to its bold and highly conspicuous behavior, it is exceptionally well-studied for a large, forest-dwelling eagle.
 Due to a relatively high level of habitat adaptability, it was until recently considered to be faring well by the standards of large, forest-dependent raptors.
 However, today it is generally thought that it is decreasing far more than was previously perceived due to the almost epidemic destruction of native tropical African forest.
 It is now listed by the IUCN as Near Threatened.